 Getting planning right is important for councils.
 It allows them to manage development, ensuring that the best possible outcomes are delivered for places.
 It requires political and technical leadership and engaged communities.
-Helping councils is what we do.
+Helping councils plan better is what we do.

 We all enjoy peer review and commercial work, and bicker with each other about who gets to do what.
-Contact our team inbox with any general enquiries and one of us will get back to you (or refer you to the KHub if its something we don't know).
+Contact our team inbox with any general enquiries and one of us will get back to you (or refer you to the KHub if it's something we don't know).